A Bug's Life

 Families can talk about...

-Families can talk about the bug world.
+Families can talk about the insect world in A Bug's Life.
 How many bugs can you name?
 How do bugs communicate in real life?
 Why do you think ants and bees live in such big colonies?
 How do they benefit the earth?

 Families can also discuss bullies, and how to deal with them.
 What was Hopper's perspective on power?
 What did the ants do to combat the bullies?
 Have you ever encountered real-life bullies?